Detecting the Impression Managers

 Impression managers will not behave with congruent words and actions.
 Especially in times of stress, the impression management artist becomes very visible.
 As Warren Buffett says, “When the tide goes out you find out who is swimming naked.”
 Thus, time will expose an impression manager’s true nature because their only consistency is adapting to the situation in order to gain favor from someone.

 Consequently, you would have to be around an individual like this through multiple crises to discover their true character.
 Unfortunately, it usually means a tremendous sacrifice will come as a result of the association.

 Developing Front-Line Relationships

 It’s important to the survival of your organization because the impression manager is always seeking a higher level of authority.
-The higher they get the less opportunity for exposure, the harder it becomes for you to remove them, and most importantly when they crash, the higher their position the more collateral damage is created.
+The higher they get the less opportunity for exposure, the harder it becomes for you to remove them; most importantly when they crash, the higher their position, the more collateral damage is created.
 Remember, the person they are trying to control and manipulate is you because you have authority.
-Thus, the more responsibility you gain in an organization the more likely you are going to encounter these individuals.
+Thus, the more responsibility you gain in an organization, the more likely you are going to encounter these individuals.
 An impression manager always needs a coattail to ride.
 You don’t need the baggage.

 These individuals are very crafty in making you feel that you need them and that they are on your side.
 As a leader there is something deep in your gut telling you this individual is just not right.
 Trust your instincts and remember, “It is not the decision you say no to that will bury you; it’s the one you say yes to when you should have said no that takes you down.”
 Don’t be blindsided by thinking, “Well that’s just his/her personality.”
 This is a character flaw.
 There’s a big difference.
 Plato defined these individuals best when he said, “We can forgive a child who is afraid of the dark; the tragedy of life is men afraid of light.”